rat10/nng/graphSemantics.md

     rdfs:comment "An immutable graph, its type defined by its content." .
 ```

-## Graph Definitions
+### Graph Definitions

-> [TODO]
->
-> check these definitions again
-> there is some duplication going on between these definitions
-> and the class definitions above

-To flesh out the descriptions of the graph types defined above we need one last thing:
+To flesh out the descriptions of the graph types we need one last thing:
 ```turtle
 # VOCABULARY